2022-2023 Strategic Priorities Faculty Initiative Call for Proposals

 - expand collaborations with community and business partnerships, including those involving traditionally underserved groups.

-A SPFI Information Session was held on Thursday, October 7th, 2021 at 1pm.
+A SPFI Information Session was held on October 4, 2022.
+Access the slide presentation here.

 2008-2020 Strategic Priorities Faculty Initiative (SPFI) Report